gdm413229/swwmgz_m/README.md

 Message display.
 Can be configured to show different numbers of messages depending on whether the chat prompt is open.
 Chat messages take much longer to expire than others, so there's less of a chance to miss them, as they might pop back up when the less important ones expire.
-A full chat history can also be read at any time in the Demolitionist Menu.
+In multiplayer games, a full chat history can also be read at any time in the Demolitionist Menu.
 Repeated messages are compressed with a multiplier suffix.

 ### Top right corner